-Of the world’s more than seven billion people, more than 840 million are counted as suffering from chronic hunger (about 1 in 9, based on 2016-18 numbers).
+Of the world’s 7.6+ billion people, more than 821 million are counted as suffering from chronic hunger (about 1 in 9, based on 2016-18 numbers).

 While shockingly high, this is a conservative estimate based on strict criteria that assumes a “sedentary” lifestyle with prolonged caloric deficiency lasting more than a year.

 The number of people officially counted as hungry can more than double when “normal” and “intense” levels of activity are considered in the calculations.
 The number further expands when considering acute hunger (intermittent and/or lasting less than one year) or moderate food insecurity.

 Moderate food insecurity is defined by the FAO as people facing uncertainties about their ability to obtain food and being forced to compromise on the quality and/or quantity.
 The combination of moderate and severe levels of food insecurity brings the estimated total to 26.4 percent of the world population, amounting to about 2 billion people.

 The numbers of undernourished, food-insecure people increases further still when intermittent food shortages and nutritional intake are considered.

 Children suffer the most severe consequences of our broken food system.
 According to UNICEF, “nearly half of all deaths in children under 5 are attributable to undernutrition.”